balqui/prefscript/docs/doc.md

 ### Directives

-Alternatively, each line in a `.prfs` script may contain a directive.
+Lines in a `.prfs` script may contain directives.
-Starting with `.about` indicates that the rest of the line is a human-oriented explanation; the directive `.import` followed by a `filename` requires the interpreter to load in, at that point, the contents of `filename.prfs`; and the `.pragma` directives
+Starting the line with `.about` indicates that the rest of the line is a human-oriented explanation; the directive `.import` followed by a `filename` requires the interpreter to load in, at that point, the contents of `filename.prfs`; and the `.pragma` directives